• Applying for a New License (Teen Drivers) in Texas

 Phase Two teen drivers are required to show proof of insurance in order to get their intermediate license.
 Parents can add teens to an existing family policy or a parent's policy, or teens can get their own policy.

 There may be opportunities for teens and their families to qualify for discounts from insurance companies.
-For more information about discounts, rates, and coverage, visit the DMV.org resources:
+For more information about discounts, rates, and coverage, visit our following guides: